Valentine Baker: Biography

 Two years later, having left England, he entered the service of the Ottoman Army in the war with Russia.
 At first in a high position in the Ottoman Gendarmerie he was soon transferred to Mehmed Ali Pasha's staff, and thence took command of a division of infantry.
-With this division, Baker sustained the rearguard action of Tashkessen against the troops of Gourko.
+With this division, Baker sustained the rearguard action of Tashkessen against the troops of Iosif Gurko.
 Promoted Ferik (lieutenant-general) for this feat, he continued to command Suleiman's rearguard.
-After the peace he was employed in an administrative post in Armenia, where he remained until 1882.
+After the peace he was employed in an administrative post in Ottoman Armenia, where he remained until 1882.
 In this year he was offered the command of the newly formed Egyptian Army, which he accepted.
-On his arrival at Cairo, however, the offer was withdrawn and he only obtained command of the Egyptian police.
+On his arrival at Cairo, however, the offer was withdrawn and he obtained command only of the Egyptian police.
 In this post he devoted by far the greater amount of his energy to the training of the gendarmerie, which he realised would be the reserve of the purely military forces.

 When the war in Sudan broke out, Baker, hastening with 3500 men to relieve Tokar, encountered the enemy under Osman Digna at El Teb.
 His men becoming panic-stricken at the first rush were slaughtered.
 Baker himself with a few of his officers succeeded by hard fighting in cutting a way out, but his force was annihilated.
 British troops soon afterwards arrived at Suakin, and Sir Gerald Graham took the offensive.
 Baker Pasha accompanied the British force, guiding it on its march to the scene of his defeat, and at the desperately fought second battle of El Teb he was wounded.

 He remained in command of the Egyptian police until his death in 1887.